 “We’ve focused on crops that grow in both hemispheres – canola, carinata, sorghum, and sunflowers and it’s already paying off,” explains Brent Zacharias, Nuseed Group Executive.

 Nuseed has built a successful global commercial seeds business with world-class germplasm and R&D programs and advanced molecular capabilities at two industry-leading Nuseed Innovation Centers, one in each hemisphere.
 By developing input plant traits for top agronomic performance and output plant traits for specific new end-uses, Nuseed is creating new market opportunities and building the Nuseed Value Chains to supply them.

 In 2019-2020 alone Nuseed will have commercialized two proprietary crops for very specific and value-added end-use markets.
-Carinata is grown in Argentina for renewable fuel and Nuseed Omega-3 Canola is grown in the U.S. as a sustainable plant-based source of the essential omega-3 nutrient for aquafeed (Aquaterra®) and human nutrition (Nutriterra®).
+Carinata is grown in Argentina for low-carbon fuel and Nuseed Omega-3 Canola is grown in the U.S. as a sustainable plant-based source of the essential omega-3 nutrient for aquafeed (Aquaterra®) and human nutrition (Nutriterra®).
 The growing regions for these proprietary crops are anticipated to expand rapidly to meet the increasing demand.

 As well as these, Nuseed’s Monola, Onyx Sunflowers, Wholis and BMR Sorghum have all been developed for specific end-users.

 Over 250 employees work across 16 global locations including two world-class Nuseed Innovation Centers.
 Established in Australia in 2006, Nuseed has grown to offer industry-leading germplasm, advanced molecular capabilities, regional R&D and commercial trials with dedicated teams in Australia, Europe, North and South America, and sales in more than 30 countries.